 Diggin’ Up Everything On Beacon Interval || A Boon For Your Wifi?

 But again, the question remains.
 What is a beacon and its interval?
-You can take beacon to be a significant piece of information.
-It may consist of elements like the name of the Wifi (formally we know it as SSID), time logs, etc.
+You can take a beacon to be a significant piece of information.
+It may include elements like the wifi name (SSID), time logs, etc.

 Think of it as a bunch of all the elements which aid in configuring your network and more!

 Coming to it, it is the number of times a beacon gets sent over.
-In other words, it is the time that elapses between the sending of subsequent beacons.
+In other words, the time elapses between the sending of subsequent beacons.

 The default value in most routers gets set to 100 milliseconds.
 That means once every 100 milliseconds.
 The system transmits a beacon with all its information.
 So, it is concerned with the beacon’s frequency.

-So, when your Wifi is not behaving, the experts recommend you re-adjust it.
+So, when your wifi is not behaving, the experts recommend you re-adjust it.
 It could significantly increase speed.
 But it happens only when you know what settings will suit your requirements.
 Otherwise, chances are, it may backfire.
-So, to make sure nothing of that sort happens to you, We’ll be discussing how to set it up.
+So, to ensure nothing of that sort happens to you, We’ll discuss how to set it up.

 See Also: Everything About Time Warner Router Login [Updated 2023]